jecki/logicConverter/Parsing_the_Principia.md

 As a little **exercise**, you might want to draw the abstract tree for a variant of the second formula without the round brackets.
 Do you see and understand the difference?

+#### Representations of abstract syntax trees

+In the example, before, we have represented the abtract syntax trees of arithmetic graphically (if only by using ascii-art).
+However, when dealing with abstract syntax trees in a (software-)development context, it is very useful to also have a "serial" representation of abstract syntax trees in a text-format that is both easy to read for humans *and* machines.
+The graphical representation would be just as hard to "parse" (i.e. to read and turn into a manageable data structure like a linked tree.) if not harder than the original formula.
+Nothing much would have been won, thus the simple serialized forms.

+#### A grammar for arithmetic formulae

+Now that we know where would